 Would I like a coffee?
 No?
 Then have a chocolate.
 Sit down.
 Let’s talk.
 Let’s figure things out.
 This is how I started taking to Dr. Teksen Camlibel from Jinemed, the first IVF center in Istanbul.

 Dr. Camlibel, why do German patients go to Turkish fertility clinics?
 What is it that you offer that they can’t get in their homeland?

 Dr. Calimbel: We have many German – Turkish couples.
 Many of them are happy to take advantage of our high-tech clinics (my comment: Turkey has very good reputation in the field of reproductive medicine) while combining treatment with holidays and keeping their privacy at the same time.
 In this sense, language and culture do play a role.
 To this, we offer to our couples methods such as preimplantation diagnostic and egg donation which are difficult and often even impossible to get in a complex legal environment such as Germany.

-You are an expert and a medical doctor with great experience also in successfully treating couples after several IVF failures.
+Me: Dr. Calimbel, you are a fertility expert and a medical doctor with great experience also in successfully treating couples after several IVF failures.
 So, I will ask you one of the most difficult questions in reproductive medicine and also one of the questions that I’m asked by women.
-When you have a patient who is in advanced reproductive age, say 42and with very few eggs left, what would you recommend to her?
+When you have a patient who is in advanced reproductive age, say 42 and with very few eggs left, what would you recommend to her?
 What is the way to go in order to not waste time and maximize the chances of success?